 - Be current on your monthly mortgage payments

-- Have a positive payment history (no more than one payment that was 30-days late in a 12-month period, or no more than one payment that was 60-days late in a 24-month period, according to Fannie May and Freddie Mac)
+- Have a positive payment history (no more than one payment that was 30-days late in 12 months, or no more than one payment that was 60-days late in 24 months, according to Fannie May and Freddie Mac)

 - Verify that you have no junior loans, i.e., a second mortgage

 Lastly, there is final PMI termination.
 This is where you can remove PMI even if you haven’t reached 78% LTV.
-It kicks in once you reach the midpoint on your repayment schedule.
-This means that if you’re on a 30-year mortgage, your mid-point will be year 15.
+It kicks in once you get the midpoint on your repayment schedule.
+If you’re on a 30-year mortgage, your mid-point will be year 15.
 However, it still requires you to be current on all your payments.
-Final PMI termination usually only applies to loans with special features, such as balloon payments, an interest-only period, or principal forbearance.
+Final PMI termination usually only applies to loans with unique features, such as balloon payments, an interest-only period, or principal forbearance.

 Final ThoughtsFinal Thoughts

 For buyers that can’t save enough to make the 20% down payment, PMI can be a helpful workaround.
 It’s widespread with younger buyers, who often tend to put down the least compared with older buyers.
-When shopping for a loan, carefully compare the loan estimates to see how much extra you’ll be paying with PMI.
-It’s not exactly an ideal situation, but so long as you can pay it without becoming house poor, it may be a better option than putting off your home purchase until another time.
+When shopping for a loan, carefully compare the loan estimates to see how much extra you’ll pay with PMI.
+It’s not ideal, but so long as you can pay it without becoming house poor, it may be a better option than putting off your home purchase until another time.